qxoko/qxoko/readme.md

 I'm Harley.
 At some point, several years ago, someone gave me a computer and now I make all kinds of useless stuff.

 I consider myself a creative who writes software to help them create.
-In practice, I end up spending more time writing creative software than actually doing the any creating.
+In practice however, I end up spending more time writing creative software than actually doing any creating.
 I need to work on that.

 ## My Software